Home Private Aviation Charter Prices by Route

 10–13 passengers.
 Legacy 600, Challenger 604.

 The most frequently chartered route in European private aviation.
-London departures typically use Farnborough, Biggin Hill, or Luton; arrivals into Nice Côte d'Azur use the dedicated VIP terminal, with ground transfer to Monaco in thirty minutes or seven minutes by helicopter.
-The Cannes Film Festival (May) and Monaco Grand Prix (late May) are the two highest-demand event windows — pricing during GP week can exceed the upper ranges above by 30 to 50%, and aircraft availability tightens significantly.
-JetLuxe lists both standard quotes and empty legs on this route — southbound empty legs in early summer are among the most frequent in the European market.
+London departures typically use Farnborough, Biggin Hill, or Luton; arrivals into Nice Côte d'Azur Airport use the dedicated business-aviation terminal, with a private ground transfer to Monaco in around thirty minutes — or seven minutes by helicopter.
+The Cannes Film Festival in May and the Monaco Grand Prix in late May are the two highest-demand event windows — pricing during GP week can exceed the upper ranges above by 30 to 50%, and aircraft availability tightens significantly.
+Southbound empty leg flights in early summer are among the most frequent in the European market.
+For a fuller breakdown of this single route, see our London to Nice cost guide.

 London → Ibiza The most seasonal route